 The Eden Project – The worlds largest Greenhouse

-The video above was made with an iPhone 4s and is simple short introduction to some of the sights at Eden.
+The video above was made with an iPhone 4s and is a simple short introduction to some of the sights at Eden.

 To promote the understanding and responsible management of the vital relationship between plants, people and resources, leading towards a sustainable future for all.
-In 1995, the Eden Project brought together a world class team charged with matching spectacular architecture and design to Eden’s horticultural ambitions to create an international showcase for the study of human dependence on plants.
+In 1995, the Eden Project brought together a world-class team charged with matching spectacular architecture and design to Eden’s horticultural ambitions to create an international showcase for the study of human dependence on plants.

 The Eden Project – A Living Theatre of Plants and People

-Without plants there would be no life on earth.
-By the end of each day you will probably have used plants from every continent.
+Without plants, there would be no life on earth.
+By the end of each day, you will probably have used plants from every continent.
 The Eden Project will tell the amazing story of man’s relationship with and dependence on plants.

 Eden is a charitable scientific organisation for the 21st Century, with a commitment to communicate, educate, entertain and involve the public in the pursuit of its mission, both at Eden the destination and with partners outside.